DataDog/documentation/content/en/security/application_security/troubleshooting.md

 2. Is the tracer working?
 Can you see relevant traces on the APM dashboard?

    ASM relies on the tracer.
-If you don’t see traces, then the tracer might not be working.
+If you don't see traces, then the tracer might not be working.
 See [APM Troubleshooting][2].

 [1]: https://app.datadoghq.com/security/appsec/